userbot8895/HUB-Plus/suggestion-rules.md

 We accept suggestions for commands as well as pull requests, but the commands should comply with these rules.

 Forks aren't required to use these rules if they don't use "HUB++" or "userbot8895" in the name.
-You can reuse HUB++ modules in your module repos as long as you credit me.

 ## These aren't allowed in HUB++: